oren/website-generator-go/README.md

 ./site
 ```

-Ensure that all index.html files where created and open them in the browser.
+Ensure that all index.html files were created and open them in the browser.